4ms/metamodule-docs-website/docs/using_metamodule_midi.md

 ## MIDI Maps to parameters

-You can map MIDI CC or Note Gate on/off to paramters such as knobs, switches, and buttons.
+You can map MIDI CC or Note Gate on/off to parameters such as knobs, switches, and buttons.

-See [Using MetaModule](using_metamodule.md#creating-a-new-knob-mapping-or-midi-mapping) for detailed description of one method for adding MIDI maps.
+See [Using MetaModule](using_metamodule.md#creating-a-new-knob-mapping-or-midi-mapping) for a detailed description of one method for adding MIDI maps.

 ### **Quick MIDI Map Shortcut**